 The graph below shows the same data plotted differently: here, the amount of UVR blocked is plotted agains the SPF.

 In reality, the standardised testing conditions used to calculate SPFs, do not mirror human usage.
 The amount of sunscreen per unit area is critical (the more there is, the more UVR that is blocked).
 When real people use sunscreens, on average, they apply them at around a 1/3 of the quantity per unit area that sunscreens are tested under.
-As a rough rule of thumb, this means a sunblock with a SPF of 30, is applied such as to provide a SPF of 10 [ ].
+As a rough rule of thumb, this means a sunscreen with a SPF of 30, is applied such as to provide a SPF of 10.
 Sunscreens do not last forever!
-They need to be reapplied as they get wiped away especially after swimming.
+They need to be reapplied as they get wiped away, especially after swimming.

 Two final points about sun protection

 Second, fake tans are not sun-screens, rather they are body paint.
-Just because a fake tan contains sunscreen with a SPF of X, does not mean is provides a SPF of X (the sunscreen has been diluted) [ ]
+Just because a fake tan contains sunscreen with a SPF of X, does not mean is provides a SPF of X (the sunscreen has been diluted with the fake tan).

 UVR: friend or foe?

 The only proven medical benefit of UVR is the synthesis of vitamin D. Vitamin D can be obtained from the diet, although the diet of many is deficient in vitamin D, in which case supplementation might be considered.
-There is some observational data relating vitamin D levels of proxy measure of sun exposure to systemic malignancies or cardiovascular health (more UVR exposure seems beneficial).
-Many believe these studies are due to confounding, and lack any clear causal mechanism.
+There is some observational data relating vitamin D levels or proxy measures of sun exposure to systemic malignancies or cardiovascular health (more UVR exposure seemed beneficial).
+Many believe these conclusions are mistaken, reflecting confounding, and note the absence of any convincing causal mechanism.
 By contrast the role of UVR in causing skin cancer is clear cut and supported by a variety of mechanistic studies as well as human observational studies.

 I discuss this topic a little more in the short video (8 min) below with my doppelgänger, Ieuan Llywelyn.